Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 The prefix `\texttt{n}' in the names of the conditions in Table \ref{table:conditions-compl} can suggestively be read as `\textit{anti}', and thus, e.g., \texttt{nADDI}, \texttt{nEXPN} and \texttt{nIDEM} could be read as \textit{anti-additivity}, \textit{anti-expansiveness} and \textit{anti-idempotence}, respectively.
 We can also define the negative counterpart to the monotonicity condition, dubbed \textit{antitonicity} or \textit{anti-monotonicity} (\texttt{ANTI}):

 Unsurprisingly, \texttt{ANTI} is self-dual.
-In fact, analogously as in the previous case, $\texttt{ANTI}$, $\texttt{nADDI}^b$, $\texttt{nMULT}^a$, $\texttt{inADDI}^b$, and $\texttt{inMULT}^a$ end up being all equivalent.
-Analogous inter-relations obtain here as in the previous case, replacing the conditions by their complement counterparts (see sources \cite{AFP}).
+In fact, analogously as before, $\texttt{ANTI}$, $\texttt{nADDI}^b$, $\texttt{nMULT}^a$, $\texttt{inADDI}^b$, and $\texttt{inMULT}^a$ end up being all equivalent.
+Analogous interrelations obtain here as in the previous case, replacing the conditions by their complement (negative) counterparts (see sources \cite{AFP}).

 In fact, the interrelations between the axiomatic conditions satisfied by an operator $\vfi$, its dual $\supd{\vfi}$, its complement $\supc{\vfi}$ and its dual-complement $\supdc{\vfi}$ (Tables \ref{table:conditions-duals}, \ref{table:conditions-duals-infinitary} and \ref{table:conditions-compl}), can also be conveniently represented in a kind of \textit{square of opposition}, as illustrated in Fig.~\ref{fig:square-conditions1}.